 - Visit Popeye Village: Popeye village is located just off of Mellieha Bay and is the set of the 1980s film, which will keep you occupied all day.
 In addition to the set tour, you can also enjoy activities such as water trampolining, a boat trip around the bay, mini-games and wine-tasting!

 - Visit Valletta: Malta’s capital city has a fascinating history.
 Add a visit to Lascaris War Rooms, which represents one of Malta’s WWII secrets and St John’s Cathedral visit to your itinerary.

 The Croatian Adriatic coast includes the Istrian, Dalmatian and the Dubrovnik Riviera, all equally as serene as the next.
 From island hopping to discovering different historic cities, it’s no wonder that this sun destination is so popular.
 With plenty of

 The Istrian Riviera is filled with hilltop villages and ancient history.
 If you are searching for untouched Croatian culture, pebble beaches and enchanting forests then a visit to the Istrian peninsula is a must.

-The Dalmation Riviera is located in the south of Croatia and encompasses over 1,100 small islands.
-So island hopping is undoubtedly a must do!
+The Dalmatian Riviera is located in the south of Croatia and encompasses over 1,100 small islands.
+So island hopping is undoubtedly a must-do!
 If you can imagine powdery beaches and turquoise waters then you are imagining the Dalmation coast.

 One of the most popular cities in this region is Split.
 The cultural capital of Croatia and home to UNESCO World Heritage Sites.
 The most famous is Diocletian Palace.
 Many tourists travel to/from Split to other Islands.
 When visiting the Dalmatia coast, be sure to head to Krka National Park, where you will set your eyes on alluring waterfalls.
 Where you can swim and subsequently take your insta-worthy shots.